irmoodie/Phylo-Proj-Uppsala/README.md

 Save the downloaded CSV as gbif.csv.

-Download the required datasets (as indicated in RangeFinder.R) then run RangeFinder.R to generate the rangeDataset.csv (included in repo).
+Download the required datasets (as indicated in RangeFinder.R) then run RangeFinder.R to generate the mossdataset.csv (included in repo).

 To generate range maps for each species, use MapGen.R along with gbif.csv

+Plotting is done in the PlottingScript.R using the two tree files

 (more to come)